lakeff/ReinoCMDS2/README.md

 ![](logo.png)
 # KindredCommands for V Rising
-KindredCommands is a server modification for V Rising that adds chat commands This is a successor in the line of ChatCommands by Nopey, RPGMods by Kaltharos, CommunityCommands by deca, and AdminCommands by willis.
+KindredCommands is a server modification for V Rising that adds chat commands for the goal of server administration.
+This is built upon CommunityCommands by deca, and AdminCommands by willis with some fixes/tweaks and new commands added.
 Credits to all of them for their work and inspiration.
-Also, thanks to the V Rising modding community for ideas!
+Also, thanks to the V Rising modding and server communities for ideas and requests!

 ## Staff Commands
 - `.bloodpotion (Bloodtype) (Quality) (Amount)`